andrinr/knowledge/uzh/stat-modeling.md

 Empirical Orthogonal Functions is when we apply a PCA onto for example a grid.
 Can be done identical, we simply need to transform the data from a 2D grid data into 1D array.

+### QA

+- PCA can be used for projecting and visualizing data in lower dimensions: T
+- Max number of PC’s = number of features: T
+- All PC’s ar orthogonal to each other: T
+- What happens when eigenvalues are roughly equal?
+PCA will perform badly

 ___